Trump's budget to land with a thud on Monday

 When President Donald Trump proposes his 2020 federal budget on Monday, official Washington will likely have a quick look, shrug and move on, marking another stage in the quiet decay of the U.S. government’s traditional policy-making processes.

-WASHINGTON: When President Donald Trump proposes his 2020 federal budget on Monday, official Washington will likely have a quick look, shrug and move on, marking another stage in the quiet decay of the U.S. government’s traditional policy-making processes.
+WASHINGTON: When President Donald Trump proposes his 2020 federal budget on Monday (Mar 11), official Washington will likely have a quick look, shrug and move on, marking another stage in the quiet decay of the US government’s traditional policy-making processes.

 There was a time when the release of the president's budget was a red-letter day on the calendar of Washington wonkery, with policy experts and fiscal hawks delving into spreadsheets and expounding upon new spending plans and the national debt.